 3. Bamboo (Bambusoideae)

 This most Zen-like plant can grow in almost any light—even without any soil!
 Just place your bamboo to root in a container filled with a few inches of pebbles, then fill halfway with water, watering occasionally.
 If you're feeling fancy, spend a few more bucks for the variety with twisted stalks.

-Popularized in the Victorian era, there's still a lot to love about the so-called cast-iron plant, or aspidistra elatior.
+Popularized in the Victorian era, the so-called cast-iron plant, or Aspidistra elatior, still offers a lot to love.
 For one, it's super hardy and can tolerate neglect, overwatering, and extreme temperatures.
 For best results, let the soil of this shade-loving plant dry between waterings.

-Dracaena, or dragon plants, come in a few varieties, but all of them are at risk of brown and dry leaf tips in low-humidity households.
+Dracaena draco, or dragon plant, comes in a few varieties, but all of them are at risk of brown and dry leaf tips in low-humidity households.
 That's just one reason to consider this tropical plant for your bath.
 The natural humidity of the bathroom will keep it—and your space—looking fresh and flawless.

 Some gardeners find orchids a bit finicky, but in the right environment, they can flourish.
 Set yours on a bathroom windowsill.
-The indirect sunlight will nourish the plant while the high humidity mirrors the environment where orchids naturally bloom.
+The indirect sunlight will nourish the plant while the high humidity mirrors the environment where orchids bloom naturally.